patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/layouts/gallery.md

 ## Elements

-The gallery layout is designed so that all of its elements are of uniform size, display horizontally, and wrap responsively.
+The gallery layout is designed so that all of its elements wrap responsively, are of uniform size, and are displayed horizontally.

 ![image](./img/gallery-example.png)

 1. **Gallery:** The gallery container, which contains all gallery items.
-1. **Gallery item:** And individual item to be placed in the gallery.
+1. **Gallery item:** An individual item to be placed in the gallery.

 ## Usage

-While a gallery layout resembles a grid, it is not the same as the grid layout.
+While a gallery layout resembles a grid, it is not the same as the grid layout, which is structured more rigidly.

-Common use cases for the gallery layout include card views.
+The gallery layout is commonly used for UIs that contain multiple card components.

 ## Variations